...

 Saxifrage Plant Scientific Facts

-4. Environment: It grows in mountainous wetlands all over Europe and is especially common in the Pyrenees and the Alps.
+- Environment: It grows in mountainous wetlands throughout Europe and is especially common in the Pyrenees and the Alps.

-5. Description: Herbaceous plant of the Saxifragaceae family, growing up to 50 cm high, with toothed, long-petioled leaves and white flowers growing in terminal clusters.
+- Description: A herbaceous plant of the Saxifragaceae family, it can grow up to 50 cm high and has toothed, long-petioled leaves and white flowers in terminal clusters.

 Saxifrage Healing Properties

-The entire plant, and especially its root, contains tannin, resin, glycosides, and vitamin C. It has remarkable diuretic properties, and perhaps since it can alkalinize the urine, it promotes the expulsion and dissolution of urine calculi.
-Its use is recommended to promote the elimination of urine, especially in the case of urinary lithiasis (kidney stones), sand in urine, and renal colic.
+The entire plant, especially its root, contains tannin, resin, glycosides, and vitamin C. It has remarkable diuretic properties, and perhaps, since it can alkalinize urine, it promotes the expulsion and dissolution of urine calculi.
+Its use is recommended to encourage urine elimination, especially in the case of urinary lithiasis (kidney stones), sand in urine, and renal colic.

-Saxifrage is one of the more effective herbs known to dissolve urinary stones.
+Saxifrage is one of the most effective herbs known to dissolve urinary stones.

 How to use Saxifrage